astral-sh/docs/site/uv/reference/cli/index.md

 Asserts that the `uv.lock` would remain unchanged after a resolution.
 If the lockfile is missing or needs to be updated, uv will exit with an error.

 Equivalent to `--locked`.

-May also be set with the `UV_LOCKED` environment variable.
 ```

 [`--check-exists`](#uv-lock--check-exists), `--frozen` : Assert that a `uv.lock` exists without checking if it is up-to-date.